CarolinaPB/population-variant-calling/README.md

 This is a pipeline that takes short reads aligned to a genome (in `.bam` format) and performs population level variant calling with `Freebayes`.
 It uses VEP to annotate the resulting VCF, calculates statistics, and calculates and plots a PCA.

+It was developed to work with the results of [this population mapping pipeline](https://github.com/CarolinaPB/population-mapping).
+There are a few `Freebayes` requirements that you need to take into account if you don't use the mapping pipeline mentioned above to map your reads.
+You should make sure that:
+- Alignments have read groups
+- Alignments are sorted
+- Duplicates are marked

+See [here](https://github.com/freebayes/freebayes#calling-variants-from-fastq-to-vcf) for more details.

 #### Tools used

 - [Freebayes](https://github.com/freebayes/freebayes) - variant calling using short reads